What It Actually Costs to Send USDT on TRON in 2026

 What "burning TRX" actually means

-If your account has no staked Energy and no delegated Energy, the network covers the 65,000 Energy requirement by burning TRX from your account.
+If your account has no staked energy and no delegated energy, the network covers the 65,000 energy requirement by burning TRX from your account.
 The burn rate is set by on-chain parameters voted on by Super Representatives.
 It's not a fixed USD amount.
 It fluctuates with network governance decisions.

 Stake 2.0 and what changed for resource delegation

 The delegation is recorded on-chain and scoped to a specific duration.
-After it expires, the Energy reverts to the delegator's pool.
+After it expires, the energy reverts to the delegator's pool.
 Nothing lingers in your account, and you don't need to sign anything to release it.

 The cost breakdown: burn vs. rental